402: The Giant Gila Monster

 See note on “Tiptoe Through the Tulips,” above.

-Night Gallery was an anthology horror series created by Rod Serling of Twilight Zone fame; each episode was illustrated in a painting seen at the beginning of the show.
+An imitation of Rod Serling as the host of Night Gallery, an anthology horror series created by Serling (of Twilight Zone fame); each episode was illustrated in a painting seen at the beginning of the show.
 It ran from 1970-1973.
 Lillian Hellman (1905-1984) was a playwright and screenwriter known for such works as The Children’s Hour and The Little Foxes.
 See also note on Edward R. Murrow, above.
 Serling, Hellman, and Murrow were all heavy smokers: Serling had a four-pack-a-day habit, Hellman was a chain smoker, and Murrow famously lit up on the air.

 I’d say music hath charms to annoy a savage beast.